osism/documentation/source/operations/ceph.rst

     osd.37 weight 0.9500 -> 0.9000
     osd.29 weight 1.0000 -> 0.9500

-# Wait for the cluster to rebalance itself and check disk usage again
+3. Wait for the cluster to rebalance itself and check disk usage again.
+Repeat above if necessary